OrchardCMS/OrchardDoc/Documentation/Caching.markdown

 so entries won't be removed if your system memory consumption grows, as opposed to the ASP.NET cache.
 All the other cache providers are and must use memory pressure limits.

-# 2nd level NHibernate caching.
+# 2nd Level NHibernate Caching.

 This is used to prevent recurring sql queries to the database.